freddyox/freddyox.github.io/_posts/2018-01-04-word-search.md

 which is achieved using simple vectors and angular cuts.
 When the mouse button is released, a method must be invoked to check if the highlighted region is in fact a word on the list.
 If it is, turn the blocks green, otherwise reset the blocks and cue the audio for failure.
-The words to find list has been sorted by string length, and a strike-out effect is achieved by using vertex arrays.
+The words to find list are sorted by string length, and a strike-out effect is achieved by using vertex arrays.
 The audio clips are handled by SFML's audio module which is simple to use for this task.
 <p></p>